Extract from In a Town Called Paradox

 I waited for Cal to speak, to tell Dale he was out of line.
 We'd never spoken of marriage, and I wasn't just a baby-making machine.
 Cal's color did rise, but he kept his head down and spooned up more ice cream and pie.

 I realized then his view of the future didn't sync with mine.
 I didn't yet know what I wanted from life.
 But I did know I wanted more.

-You can now buy through Amazon an advanced paperback edition of In a Town Called Paradox.
-It is offered at a pre-launch discounted price.
+You can now buy a paperback edition of In a Town Called Paradox, offered at a pre-launch discounted price.
 Alternatively, you can place a pre-publication order (also at a discounted price) for the ebook edition, which will be released on February 3, 2021.
-Just click on the cover or use the Amazon links under the heading Where to buy.
+Just click on the cover or use the links under the heading Where to buy.